 Civil engineering deals highways, sewer systems and other infrastructure.
 Civil engineering technology is concerned with the construction of public works such as bridges, roads and water systems.
-Coursework in this field trains students to use the latest computer-aided drafting (CAD) technologies for surveying and mapping.
-Field experiences are usually included in addition to classroom instruction.
-An associate's degree in civil engineering prepares graduates for assistant-level roles as technicians, surveyors and inspectors.
+Coursework in this field trains students to use the latest technologies for surveying and mapping.
+Field and lab experiences are usually included in addition to classroom instruction.
+An associate's degree program in civil engineering prepares graduates for assistant-level roles as technicians, surveyors and inspectors.
 To work as a civil engineer however, you typically must complete a bachelor's degree.

 Associate's Degree in Civil Engineering

 Most civil engineering programs are offered at community colleges or by the engineering colleges of 4-year universities.
 Since coursework requires strong math skills, some colleges require students to pass a placement exam before enrolling in engineering courses.
 Students who do not meet minimal requirements may need to take developmental or remedial courses.
 Other programs may simply require a prerequisite course in algebra.

 Coursework for the associate's program are plentiful and are divided between computer-aided drafting (CAD) courses and their applications, both in the classroom and in the field.
 Course topics studied include: